Sheffield Dentistry Interview Questions

 Sheffield receives around 800 applicants per year, with approximately 70 places on the program.
 Screening takes place until December, with invites for interview being sent in January.
 Applicants’ academics will be used alongside the UCAT to provide a ranking.
 The UCAT SJT must also fall within Bands 1-3 to be successful.

-Selection days historically take place in March, and around 300 applicants are invited.
+Selection days take place in March, and around 300 applicants are invited.
 Interviews are conducted using a semi-structured panel format, and last up to 15 minutes.
 The interviewers will be two members of academic staff along with a senior dental student.
-The information provided in applicants’ personal statement will be used to guide some of the questions, so this should be well revised beforehand.
+The following will be assessed:

 Sheffield has a separate ‘Interpersonal Skills Test’ that will also take place at the selection day.
 This assessment takes place after the interview, and involves a role play situation in which you must help a patient or colleague with a dilemma, task or situation.
 No prior knowledge will be expected – instead, the following attributes are tested: communication skills, empathy, and compassion.